 Summing up, the effect of GVC participation on real wages and productivity is ambiguous and depends on the bargaining power of labour, as well as whether firms follow a 'high-road' strategy.
-Appendix A1 shows that 70% of industries in our sample experienced an increase in both labour productivity and real wages, being consistent with simultaneous industrial and social upgrading.
-Nevertheless, in roughly half (48%) of all industries, the real wage increased less than labour productivity, implying that labour lost out relative to capital.
-More strikingly, in 13% of industries that experienced increasing labour productivity, the real wage declined, indicating that labour lost out not only in relative but also in absolute terms.
+Online appendix A1 shows that 70 per cent of industries in our sample experienced an increase in both labour productivity and real wages, being consistent with simultaneous industrial and social upgrading.
+Nevertheless, in roughly half (48 per cent) of all industries, the real wage increased less than labour productivity, implying that labour lost out relative to capital.
+More strikingly, in 13 per cent of industries that experienced increasing labour productivity, the real wage declined, indicating that labour lost out not only in relative but also in absolute terms.

-The impact of GVCs on the labour share: a simple framework
+The Impact of GVCs on the Labour Share: A Simple Framework

 Based on the literature on industrial and social upgrading, we now provide a more formal treatment of the different channels via which GVC participation affects the labour share.
-We present a reduced form equation that defines the labour share as a function of capital intensity, technological change, bargaining power and the markup.
-Subsequently, we discuss how GVC participation impacts these variables.
-Industrial upgrading shifts capital intensity and induces technological change, which would be reflected in rising labour productivity.
+We present a reduced form equation that defines the labour share as a function of the capital-value added ratio, technological change, bargaining power and the markup.
+Subsequently, we discuss how GVC participation, through industrial and social upgrading, impacts these variables.
+We conclude that industrial upgrading shifts the capital-value added ratio and induces technological change, which would be reflected in rising labour productivity.
 Equivalently, social upgrading impacts the real wage via bargaining power and the markup.

-Bentolila and Saint-Paul (2003) show that under the assumption of a differentiable production function with constant returns to scale, but allowing for imperfect competition on the labour and goods market, the labour share (S) can be expressed as a function of the capital-output ratio (k), capital-augmenting technological change (A), the markup on labour costs (m) and a parameter capturing the bargaining power of labour ( $\gamma$ ).
+Bentolila and Saint-Paul (2003) show that under the assumption of a differentiable production function with constant returns to scale, but allowing for imperfect competition in the labour and goods market, the labour share (S) can be expressed as a function of the capitalvalue added ratio (k), capital-augmenting technological change (A), the markup on labour costs (m) and a parameter capturing the bargaining power of labour ( $\gamma$ ).